 Why is material procurement important?

 Material procurement is central to your company's success.
 This process helps you source and purchase the goods and services that drive your bottom line.
 A good material procurement process gives you the following advantages:

 - Sustainable profit margins

-- Relationships with high-quality material suppliers that support your business
+- Supportive business relationships with high-quality material suppliers

-- Address changes in demand and supply efficiently
+- The ability to address changes in demand and supply efficiently

 - An end-to-end view of your sourcing supply chain

 Material procurement and purchasing are not the same, despite many professionals using the terms interchangeably.
 Purchasing is a step in the procurement process.
 Procurement involves more functions such as:

 - Vendor selection and evaluation

 - Delivery time and handling